 At the November 4, 2021 Kobuk Valley National Park SRC meeting, the member representing Shungnak reported that her community did not get caribou until November 3 in 2021.
 When caribou initially came to the Shungnak area, they could not cross the Kobuk River due to ice.
 Caribou were not crossing by Onion Portage like they used to; it was reported that they may have been blocked by predators below Ambler.
-At the same meeting, the member representing Ambler said that the normal time for caribou to show up in the Upper Kobuk was mid to late August.
+At the same meeting, the member representing Ambler said that the normal time for caribou to show up in the upper Kobuk was mid to late August.
 He believes that if they do not show up at this time, their migration is being deterred.

 Multiple residents of Buckland, including the president of the Native Village of Buckland, called into public hearings and described their recent difficulty getting caribou.
-Local caribou abundance has gone down.
-During the November 17, 2021 public hearing, three residents from Buckland said that caribou had not yet arrived in their area, when historically they arrived by mid-September.
+Local caribou abundance has gone down..
 During the December 2 hearing, a resident of Buckland said that caribou have been turning around before they near Buckland.

-A Deering resident called into the November 17 public hearing and said that she had not seen any caribou as of that date; she got only one caribou last year.
+During the November 17 public hearing, residents of both Deering and Buckland, in the southern portion of Unit 23, noted that they had not yet seen any caribou as of that date.
+The caller from Deering had only harvested one caribou the previous year.

+During the January 27, 2022 Tribal consultation, a representative of the Native Village of Buckland reported that his community did not get caribou until "two weeks ago," in mid-January.
+He asked that nonlocal hunters be kept out of the migration route until October 15, later than the September 30 date listed in the Special Action Request.
+This reflects the different timing of caribou arrival in Buckland, which is in the southern portion of Unit 23.
 At their November 3-4, 2021 meeting, the North Slope Council member from Point Hope said that 2021 was a good year for caribou.
 Although the caribou were slightly late in moving south, they were abundant and close to the community for much of the year.
 The Council member from Atqasuk said that the caribou her community would usually see in July were not around, but small scattered herds started to appear in the middle and end of July, and especially in August.
 A large herd arrived in the area in September.
 Because of the lack of availability earlier in the season, people from Atqasuk had to travel further to harvest caribou during that time.
 The member from Atqasuk noted that groceries had become very expensive in her community.
 The Council Chair, representing Utqiagvik, reported that his community had a successful year of harvesting caribou close to town, and the caribou that were caught were in good condition.
 People upriver (presumably in the Atqasuk area) did well harvesting caribou through August and September.
 The caribou started heading southeast around the first or second week of September.
 The Council member from Anaktuvuk Pass reported that his community met their subsistence needs for caribou in 2021.
 The Council member from Kaktovik said that his community had been successful in catching caribou, and no sick animals had been harvested.